 30. Prepare a Pet Savings Account

 Just like humans, your pet can have a savings account, too.
-Budget for anticipated costs like food and vaccines, but also for unexpected emergency vet clinic bills and diseases.
+Budget for anticipated costs like food and vaccines, but also emergency vet clinic bills and diseases.
 It helps you get ahead of surprise medical bills.

 What can I use a pet savings account for?

 It’s basically a personal bank account for your pet!
 You can spend money on related expenses such as:

 If you put enough money away, it will feel closer to free vet care.